Description

 The guided walkthrough reveals hints one step at a time.

-Locate the base64 blockObservationI noticed the challenge description mentioned a base64-encoded image hidden inside a log file, which suggested the first step was to isolate the encoded payload from the surrounding log noise before any decoding could happen.Open the file and find the large base64-encoded block.
+ObservationThe description mentions a base64-encoded image hidden inside a log file.
+So the first step is isolating that payload from the surrounding log noise, before decoding anything.Open the file and find the large base64-encoded block.
 It may be labeled or appear as a long string of alphanumeric characters with + and / characters.
 Extract it to a separate file.bashgrep -o '[A-Za-z0-9+/=]\{100,\}' encoded_data.txt > b64_block.txtExpected output

 flag_image.png: PNG image data, 800 x 600, 8-bit/color RGB, non-interlaced